 New Hampshire requires an owner that is relocating a home within the state to record a deed evidencing the change of location in the land records of the counties from which and to which the home is moved.
-If the home is moved outside the state, the owner must record a statutorily-prescribed relocation statement in the land records of the county from which the home is moved.
-The home cannot be moved out of state unless all lienors give written consent on the transfer statement.
-If the home is on leased land, the landowner's written consent also is required whether the owner is relocating the home inside or outside the state, because the landowner has a right to a lien for any unpaid rent.
-The consent requirement alerts the landowner to file a lien before the home is moved to another jurisdiction.
+If the home is moved outside the state, the owner must record a statutorily-prescribed relocation statement in the land records of the county from which the home

+1 is moved.
+The home cannot be moved out of state unless all lienors give written consent on the

+2 transfer statement.
+If the home is on leased land, the landowner's written consent also is landowner to file a lien before the home is moved to another jurisdiction.
 N.H.
-Rev. Stat. § 477:44, subp.
-II.
+Rev. Stat.